techmorung/mybibliotheca/AUTHENTICATION.md

 For authentication-related issues:
 1. Check this documentation first
-2. Review Docker logs: `docker logs bibliotheca`
+2. Review Docker logs: `docker logs MyBibliotheca`
 3. Open an issue on GitHub with detailed error information

 ---